Skip to main content

 Analysing Bias

-This is a lesson plan (with handouts) developed by Learning for Justice that focuses on teaching students to identify how writers can reveal their biases through their word choice and tone.
-Students will be able to identify “charged” words that communicate a point of view and understand how writers communicate an opinion implicitly by writing
+This resource developed by Learning for Justice aims to teach students to identify how writers can reveal their biases through their word choice and tone.
+Students will be able to identify “charged” words that communicate a point of view and understand how writers communicate an opinion implicitly by writing their own charged news stories.
+Please

 Skillify – understand your level of digital skills